Voice Actor Annual Salary in the USA

 Veteran voice actors can offer far more experience and skill than the average beginner actor.

-Because you have been honing your craft for years and bring more skill to the project, you deserve to be earning more as well.
+Because you have been honing your craft for years and bringing more skill to the project, you deserve to be earning more as well.

-A veteran voice actor, individuals with 10-19 years of experience, can expect to earn about $40 per hour or $83,000 annually.
+A veteran voice actor, individuals with a range of 10-19 years of experience, can expect to earn about $40 per hour or $83,000 annually.

-Artists with over 20 years of experience often earn even more, with some reporting salaries of around $100 per hour.
+Artists with over 20 years of experience often are the highest-paid voice actors, with some reporting salaries of around $100 per hour.

 Best Voice Over Fields for Salaries